See the ‘About‘ page for details on registering for the course at your institution.

 Project weeks for All Students

-Project week Three (15 February): Discover – more about the challenge present research and revised initial ideas and refine them to – learn about customer journey maps as a means to uncover challenges and assumptions about your service and identify stakeholders.
-Bruce and Pete, Heather and Jon plus Ian W.
+Project week Three (14 February): Discover – more about the challenge using journey maps We’ll revisit the brief and go over your 10×10 photos, and learn about customer journey maps as a means to uncover challenges and assumptions about your service and identify your stakeholders.

-Project week Five (1 March): Discover – The teams meet with stakeholders to pitch their idea and find out more about the context of their challenges and the boundaries of their solution.
-Zoe, Heather, Bruce, Pete and Jon.
+Project week Five (28 Feb): Share potential solutions with Aberdeen Inspired stakeholders as the teams meet with stakeholders to find out more about the context of their challenges and the boundaries of their solution.
+Hear how the ‘project canvas’ can help you develop your selected solution.

-Project week Six (8 March): Develop the prototype – The teams should prototype a tangible challenge solution using different methods of ideation, emotional maps, dramatic arcs, advanced sketching and building paper, Lego, or whatever prototypes.
-This is about testing your assumptions about the challenge and the solution.
-Zoe, Bruce and Jon
+Project week Six (7 March): Develop several idea options– The teams should develop options for potential tangible challenge solutions using different methods of ideation, emotional maps, dramatic arcs, or other options.
+This is about testing your assumptions about the solution.

-Project week Eight (22 March): Re-develop the prototype so that it is more complete, while the project is documented more formally for the final presentation this week so that the input from all students is captured before the project is shown in the showcase event next week and handed over to stakeholders.
-Zoe, Heather, Bruce, Pete and Jon
+Project week Eight (21 March): Push the idea so that it is more complete, while the project is documented more formally for the final presentation so that the input from all students is captured before the project is shown in the showcase event next week and handed over to stakeholders.

-Project week Nine (29 March): Deliver the project presentation – This week the final results and video are delivered by the teams to their participating stakeholders.
-Zoe, Heather, Bruce, Pete and Jon.
+Project week Nine (28 March): Deliver the project presentation – The final results are delivered by the teams to their participating stakeholders.